PaxSov/webler/README.md

 Roadmap:
 export to txt

 WOT (Web Of Trust) score

-ip address (and info gained from that) privacyscore.org score options for things
+ip address (and info gained from that)

-I may think of more for the program
+privacyscore.org score (low chance of happening)

+Command line addons

+More May be thought of

+Gemini/gopher support is not planned